tetie12345/image_to_edulogo/README.md

 flags:
     -h              brings up this menu
     -o <filename>   specify output file. default "out.txt"
+    > **note**, the -o flag overwrites the given file if it exists, without warning

+the contents of the output file can now be copied into any setup edulogo project, (see the next paragraph for instructions on how to set up edologo)

+# Setup inside EL:
+assuming you have edulogo installed, the setup is simple.

+create **4** procedures, and name them: s, r, e, and n and program them like so:

 s:
+``
 setRGB :c :param
 setpencolor :c
 make "c :c + 1
 fd -1
+``

 e:
+``
 pu
 rt 90
 fd 1